Ahmed-ELnakieb/LSC/wp-content/themes/eergx/readme.txt

 Copyright
 --------------
-Eergx Guide WordPress Theme, Copyright 2023 Ricetheme.co
+Elnakieb Guide WordPress Theme, Copyright 2023 Ricetheme.co

 Eergx is distributed under the terms of the GNU/GPL v2 or later